franklyniyala/aws-cli-cloud-project/README.md

 # AWS CLI Cloud Project

-on this project, I was to provision AWS Infrastructure using AWW command line interface (CLI) on my local terminal.
+On this project, I was able to provision AWS Infrastructure using AWS command line interface (CLI) on my local terminal.

 # Services Used
 Some of the services that were used in executing this project are listed below: